Templates customization walkthrough

 Add a template in your theme directory according to the template storing convention.

 Assign your template to a block in the corresponding layout file.

 If you add a new

-var/view_preprocessing directories, then reload the pages.
+var/view_preprocessed directories and reload the pages.
 You can delete the files manually or run the

 grunt clean:<theme_name> command in CLI.
 For details about using Grunt in Magento see Installing and configuring Grunt.